gbrmarcos/gbrmarcos/README.md

 <h3> Graduated in Accountancy, currently studying MBA in Data Science.
 I have a great experience in preditive analysis, monitoring, policy creations and data storytelling using Python and Scala.

-<h3> Nintendo gamer, Ceará SC fan and Handball Player in my spare time, with alternated order.
+<h3> Nintendo gamer, Ceará SC fan and swimmer in my spare time, with alternated order.

 <h3> Feel free to reach me in social media!